kahopkin/companycommunicatorwiki/Deployment-guide.md

 9. Click on "Purchase" to start the deployment.

 10. Wait for the deployment to finish.
 You can check the progress of the deployment from the "Notifications" pane of the Azure Portal.
-It can take **up to 30 minutes** for the deployment to finish.
+It can take **up to 45 minutes** for the deployment to finish.

+> If the deployment fails, see [this section](https://github.com/OfficeDev/microsoft-teams-company-communicator-app/wiki/Troubleshooting#1-code-deployment-failure) of the Troubleshooting guide.

 11. Once the deployment has finished, go to the deployment's "Outputs" tab, and note down the values.
 We will need them later.
     * **botId:** This is the Microsoft Application ID for the Company Communicator app